Hirschsprung Disease

 Children with Hirschsprung disease need surgery.
 It's often done within the first days or month of life, soon after the disease is found.

 During surgery, the doctor will remove the part of the colon that doesn't work right.
-Then, if possible, he or she will connect the healthy part of the colon to the anus.
+Then, if possible, the doctor will connect the healthy part of the colon to the anus.
 This is called a "pull through" procedure.
 Most of the time, surgery can be done without making a large incision.
 Doctors can often do the surgery using tools put through small incisions in the child's stomach (laparoscopy).
 The doctor may also operate through the child's anus.

 Rarely, some children may need an ostomy surgery.
 In this case, the doctor brings the healthy part of the colon through the wall of the belly.
 Then stool is collected in a bag attached to the outside of the child's body.